MentorMentee/mentorship/.github/ISSUE_TEMPLATE/mentorship-request-form.md

 # So what happens now?
 You and me, @codeanit, will have a conversation to get to know you a bit more.

-- [ ] Set a date for audio/video conversation via Linkedin chat.
+We will set a date for audio/video conversation via Linkedin chat.

-- [ ] Mentor will take note such as
+Mentor will take note such as
-  - [ ] Mentee's  area of interest.
+- Mentee's  area of interest.
-  - [ ] Mentee's level of understanding in the area (Beginner/Intermediate/Advance).
+- Mentee's level of understanding in the area (Beginner/Intermediate/Advance).
-  - [ ] Programming language choosen for mentorship.
+- A programming language is chosen for the mentorship.

-- [ ] And will create repository for the mentee.
+Mentor will create repository for the mentee where all the progress will be saved.

-These notes will be commented in this issue.
+And these notes will be commented in this issue.